 Chair of committeeWork and Well-Being Ltd

-The role of the Health and Wellbeing Economics Group is to support the Health and Wellbeing Policy Group in providing evidence to better understand the value for money associated with the delivery of the roadmap and its specific tasks as well as to provide a strategic view of Health and Wellbeing cost within the rail system and how industry may save £32m from improvements to employee health and wellbeing.
+The role of the Business Engagement and Management group is to support the Rail Wellbeing Alliance in providing evidence to better understand the value for money associated with the delivery of the roadmap and its specific tasks as well as to provide a strategic view of Health and Wellbeing cost within the rail system and how industry may save £32m from improvements to employee health and wellbeing.
 All of this will enable a better understanding of the value for money from specific initiatives at company and industry level.

 The rail system comprising of companies that run trains on, develop, repair, maintain and supply the GB railway system.